 “There’s something about people more and more turning to the Lego brand for mindfulness,” says Michael McNally, senior director of brand relations at LEGO.
 “It’s this idea of getting lost in your own creative thought and losing sense of time and space and not being stressed out by what the end result looks like but more focused on how fun it can be in that process.”

 Could this endless creativity be captured by other products?
 Sure.
 A piece of paper and a crayon could probably yield similar results.
 But the sense of calm and fulfillment isn’t going to be the same.
-Only with Lego can anyone, children and adults alike, utilize imagination and curiosity to shape their perfect play-world.
+Only with LEGO can anybody of any age use their imagination and curiosity to build what they have in their hearts.

 WHAT UNITES THESE UNIQUE MESSAGES?